Thrippunithura Assembly constituency

-Thrippunithura State assembly constituency is one of the 140 state legislative assembly constituencies in Kerala state in southern India.
-It is also one of the 7 state legislative assembly constituencies included in the Ernakulam Lok Sabha constituency.
-As of the 2021 assembly elections, the current MLA is K. Babu of Indian National Congress.
+Thrippunithura State assembly constituency is one of the 140 state legislative assembly constituencies in Kerala in southern India.
+It is also one of the seven state legislative assembly constituencies included in Ernakulam Lok Sabha constituency.
+As of the 2021 Assembly elections, the current MLA is K. Babu of Indian National Congress.

-Local self governed segments
+Local self-governed segments

-Thrippunithura Niyama Sabha constituency is composed of the following 8 wards of the Kochi Municipal Corporation (Palluruthy zone) in Kochi Taluk, and 2 Municipalities and 2 Gram Panchayats in Kanayannur Taluk:
+Thrippunithura Assembly constituency is composed of the following eight wards of the Kochi Municipal Corporation (Palluruthy zone) in Kochi Taluk, and two Municipalities and two Gram Panchayats in Kanayannur Taluk:

-All of the above 8 wards are included in Kochi Taluk.
+All of the above eight wards are included in Kochi Taluk.

 Members of Legislative Assembly

-The following list contains all members of Kerala legislative assembly who have represented the constituency:
+The following list contains all members of Kerala Legislative Assembly who have represented the constituency: